 Unless of course, you’re a planner, which I’m not.

 Now, looking at one of the novels on the screen, I have the job of editing and re-writing, after waiting the requisite few months between finishing the rough draft and starting on the polishing.

 It seems that April is the month to be doing the first editing, and I may be still on track for that to happen as I’ve continued writing past November, through January, and now have written nearly 140,000 words.
 It was not supposed to be this long, but it is the story writing itself.
 There are only a few chapters to go, so it’s looking good to finish this month and give it a rest before April.

 In the meantime, and slipping further and further on the schedule is the sequel to What Sets Us Apart, called Strangers We’ve Become, I’ve finally got to editing several times, and it’s nearly done.

 But here’s the thing.

-It’s all but done and dusted, and I was doing a final read before handing to the editor for one last check.
+It’s all but done and dusted, and I was doing a final read before handing it to the editor for one last check.
 That was a mistake.
 I seem to be one of those writers that can’t let it go.
 I should not have picked it up for a re-read!

 I don’t know if anyone else has the same problem, but as soon as I had finished it, I had a feeling (oh no not one of those feelings, I can hear the editor saying) and something was not quite right.
-Perhaps I’ll put it back down again, and think some more on it.
+Perhaps I’ll put it back down again, and think some more about it.